Full Statute Name: West's North Dakota Century Code Annotated. Title 43. Occupations and Professions. Chapter 43-29. Veterinarians

 43-29-02 State board of veterinary medical examiners - Appointments - Qualifications - Terms - Vacancies.

 1. The state board of veterinary medical examiners consists of five gubernatorially appointed members.
-In appointing the board members, the governor shall appoint three veterinarians, one veterinarian technician, and one individual representing the public.
+In appointing the board members, the governor shall appoint three veterinarians, one veterinary technician, and one individual representing the public.
 In appointing the veterinarian members of the board, the governor shall make an effort to appoint:

 a.
 One veterinarian whose practice has a predominant focus on large animals;